Seeing without Pixels: Perception from Camera Trajectories: Acknowledgment

 \section{Acknowledgment}

-We thank Junyu Xie for assistance and valuable suggestions on the camera pose estimation pipeline; Jean-Baptiste Alayrac, Carl Doersch and Ignacio Rocco for constructive feedback; and Ang Cao, Yue Zhao and Lorenzo Torresani for helpful discussions.
+UT Austin is supported in part by the IFML NSF AI Institute.
+We thank Junyu Xie for assistance and valuable suggestions on the camera pose estimation pipelines; Jean-Baptiste Alayrac, Carl Doersch and Ignacio Rocco for constructive feedback; and Ang Cao, Yue Zhao and Lorenzo Torresani for helpful discussions.

 {

 }

 \maketitlesupplementary